The following requirements apply to you:

 - You applied for asylum in the Netherlands before.
 The IND rejected this application, or the IND withdrew your asylum residence permit.

-- There are new facts and circumstances relevant to your situation.
+- There are new elements and findings relevant to your situation.
 For example, events have changed your personal situation or the situation in your country of origin.
 The new information can also be a policy change or a court judgment.
-You were not able to present these facts and circumstances during your previous asylum application.
+You were not able to present these elements and findings during your previous asylum application.

 The application process for the residence permit consists of the following steps:

 There are some other things you need to know about your residence permit.

 You are free to work in the Netherlands.
 Your employer does not need a work permit (in Dutch: tewerkstellingsvergunning or TWV).
 On the back of your residence permit it says ‘Free to work.
 Work permit not required' (in Dutch: Arbeid vrij toegestaan.
 TWV niet vereist).
 TWV stands for tewerkstellingsvergunning which means work permit in Dutch.

 You have an obligation to provide information.
 This means that you must inform the IND of changes in your situation.
 Read more about your obligation to provide information.